 - Visa – I’m talking about the kind that will allow you to visit a country – not the plastic variety (although that may come in handy too)!
 If going to a yoga retreat in an exotic locale, you may need a visa to enter the country.
 If in doubt, check first.

 Less is more!
-You won’t need as much as you think, so ditch the ‘just in case’ mentality and follow these guidelines.
+You won’t need as much as you think, so ditch the ‘just in case’ mentality and follow these guidelines when packing for your yoga retreat.

 - Undies – Pack a pair of undies for each day, plus a spare just in case your flight gets delayed (or you decide you’re not quite ready to leave!).